PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Dry Bag Essentials

-Dry bags keep your gear dry – revolutionary concept, right?
+Dry bags keep your gear dry.
 But not all dry bags are created equal.
-I've had cheap ones fail spectacularly, soaking my phone and car keys in the middle of nowhere.
+I have had cheap ones fail spectacularly, soaking my phone and car keys in the middle of nowhere.
+Quality brands like Sea to Summit, SealLine, and NRS are worth the investment.

 Size recommendations: